filecoin-project/filecoin-docs/content/en/basics/assets/wallets/index.md

 If you know of a wallet that supports Filecoin, you can submit a pull request to this page and add it!

-- Create an issue in [Filecoin Docs](https://github.com/filecoin-project/filecoin-docs) with the name of the wallet and its features.
+- Create an issue in [`filecoin-project/filecoin-docs`](https://github.com/filecoin-project/filecoin-docs) with the name of the wallet and its features.
 - If the wallet is a mobile wallet, it must be available on both Android and iOS.
 - The wallet must have been audited.
 The results of this audit must be public.